garro95/priority-queue/README.rst

 .. _FxHash: https://github.com/Amanieu/hashbrown

+Attention: FxHash does not offer any protection for dos attacks.
+This means that some pathological inputs can make the operations on the hashmap O(n^2).
+Use the standard hasher if you cannot control the inputs.

 Benchmarks
 ----------
 Some benchmarks have been run to compare the performances of this priority queue to the standard BinaryHeap, also using the FxHash hasher.